jad-tab/jad-tab.github.io/_posts/2021-01-10-Pneumonia.md

 ## Training the ConvNet

 The test and training set are augmented but I don't do that for the validation set.
-I resize all images to 150x150.
+Images are resized to a standard 150x150.

 ```python
 test_datagen = ImageDataGenerator(rescale=1./255)